Eugocode/End-to-End-Data-Portfolio/README.md

 - Read CSV data from the web and used config.json file to optimize the process of data extraction
 - Uploaded the CSV file to the FTP server, then deleted the file from the local filesystem.
 - Wrote a script for manual or scheduled execution of the task.

+## Week 4: Loading CSV files from FTP to PostgreSQL using SSIS